openfaas/faas/watchdog/README.md

 This is an unsupported use-case for the OpenFaaS project however if your container conforms to the requirements below then the OpenFaaS API gateway and other tooling will manage and scale your service.

-You will need to provide a lock-file at `/tmp/.lock` so that the orchestration system can run healthchecks on your container.
+You will need to provide a lock-file at `/tmp/.lock` so that the orchestration system can run health checks on your container.
 If you are using Docker Swarm make sure you provide a `HEALTHCHECK` instruction in your Dockerfile - samples are given in the `faas` repository.

 * Expose TCP port 8080 over HTTP
 * Create `/tmp/.lock` or in whatever location responds to the OS tempdir syscall